walmartlabs/lacinia-pedestal/docs/interceptors.rst

 Example
 --------

-Example to inject an interceptor that adds a `:custom-user-info-key` to the Lacinia's app-context (this user info can be retrieved from the request).
+Example to inject an interceptor that adds a `:custom-user-info-key` to the Lacinia's app-context (for example with extracted authentication information from the request).

     (ns server
       (:require